Bob Clement

-Robert Nelson Clement (born September 23, 1943) is an American politician and a member of the Democratic Party.
-He served in the United States House of Representatives, representing Tennessee, from 1988 until 2003, when he retired to run (unsuccessfully) for the United States Senate.
+Robert Nelson Clement (born September 23, 1943) is an American politician and academic administrator.
+A member of the Democratic Party, he served as a member of the United States House of Representatives for Tennessee's 5th congressional district from 1988 until 2003.

+The son of Tennessee Governor Frank G. Clement, Clement had served on the board of directors at the Tennessee Valley Authority (TVA) and as president of Cumberland University before entering Congress.
+Earlier in his career, he was a member of the Tennessee Public Service Commission.
+Clement retired from the House to mount an unsuccessful candidacy for the United States Senate in 2002.

-Early life
+Early life and education

 Clement is the son of former Tennessee Governor Frank G. Clement.
 During his father's third run for governor in 1962, he joined his father on the campaign trail, often making speeches when his father developed throat trouble.

 Clement graduated from Hillsboro High School in Nashville.
 He went on to attend the University of Tennessee graduating in 1967.
 He served in the National Guard from 1969 to 1971 and also served in the reserves until 2001, retiring as a colonel.